goblindegook/goblindegook.com/content/page/uses.md

 I've adopted the [Bullet Journal](https://bulletjournal.com) method in December 2022.
 I'm still settling on some specifics but it helps me keep track of my tasks and habits, and is very satisfying to use.

 I prefer paper books and like to read two or three concurrently.
 Very often I carry one around with me.

+When out and about, I carry my stuff in a [Timbuk2 Classic messenger bag](https://timbuk2bags.eu/products/1108-classic-messenger-bag-europe?variant=44227540484417).
+It's tough, rain-proof, and spacious without being cumbersome, with loads of pockets and compartments for organisation.

 ## Hardware